rynbrd/conman/README.md

 The `templates` section contains a map of templates.
 The keys are the destination to write the rendered template to while the value is the source.
+The keys and values themselves may be templated.

 The `env` sections contains a list of environment variables to set for the exec'd binary.
 These values may be templated.